 Wanna make your nature walks a little more fun and interesting?
 This Nature Walk Game and printable is fun for kids, adults, grandparents – the whole family!

 Nature walks can be anything from an easy stroll through a park or a strenuous hike up a mountain.
 This game isn’t meant to be anything difficult – it’s for kids of all ages!

 This Nature Walk Game can be for the easiest stroll through the park with toddlers and Grands, or an all-day hike up a mountain with older kids.

 It’s also a fun way to teach early readers their ABC’s and enjoy your summer staycation.

 Looking for a fun activity to keep the kids busy and happy?
 Making a fairy garden is a great project for children, and for adults.
 This enchanting activity is so much fun, and at the end of it they will have a cute miniature garden of make believe.

 With the power of your imagination, you can create a little world of wonder that will enchant the children for years to come.

-Summer camps and school holiday activities may be cancelled this summer but there are still plenty of ways for kids to have fun!
+Summer camps and school holiday activities may be cancelled this summer but there are still plenty of ways for kids to have fun during a summer staycation!

 How about creating your own summer camp at home?
 Just grab this free printable Summer Camp At Home Planner which has 9 fun weekly themes your child will love and plenty of amazing activity suggestions.